 Education and Training for Social Service Managers

-Generally, employers require social service managers to have a bachelor’s degree in urban studies, public or business administration, or social work, according to the BLS.
+Generally, employers require social service managers to have a bachelor’s degree in urban studies, public or business administration, social work or a related field, according to the BLS.
 Some positions require a master’s degree, and many employers will prefer candidates with related experience.

 By demonstrating leadership abilities, employees may advance from case manager or social worker positions to social service manager and other supervisory roles.
 In some instances, social work employees need to be licensed, which may require them to earn a graduate degree, complete supervised experience in the field and pass an exam.

 Professional development opportunities are available through organizations such as the National Association of Social Workers.